Statute of Wallis and Futuna (1961)

-The 1961 Statute of Wallis and Futuna, formally designated as Law No. 61-814 of July 29, 1961, conferred upon the islands of Wallis and Futuna the status of an overseas territory.
+The 1961 Statute of Wallis and Futuna, formally designated as Law No. 61-814 of July 29, 1961, conferred upon the Pacific islands of Wallis and Futuna the status of an overseas territory.
 This legislative act effectively transformed the protectorate of Wallis and Futuna into an overseas territory of the French Republic.
-The Pacific islands thus became an integral part of the French Republic, while retaining their distinct institutional characteristics.
+The islands thus became an integral part of the French Republic, while retaining their distinct institutional characteristics.
 In addition to the French authorities, the traditional authorities, particularly the customary kings of Uvea, Alo, and Sigave, their ministers, and village chiefs, are officially recognized.

 Context

 History

 Location of Wallis and Futuna in relation to mainland France.

 The Wallis and Futuna Islands and the neighboring island of Alofi are situated in the Pacific Ocean, within the Polynesian region.
 Lapita populations have inhabited these islands since the first millennium BCE, who later evolved into Polynesians.
 Over time, these populations developed distinct cultures and political organizations, notably structured around customary kingdoms.
 The political organization of these societies underwent significant changes due to conflicts and external invasions, particularly in Wallis, which was conquered by Tongans who introduced their chiefdom system.

 The first contact with Europeans occurred in the 17th and 18th centuries, followed by the arrival of French Marist missionaries in the mid-19th century.
 The missionaries converted the local populations to Catholicism and imposed a missionary theocracy.
 To consolidate their power, they worked to formalize the prerogatives of customary power, freezing existing political structures.
 This led to the formal structuring of the two kingdoms of Futuna (Alo and Sigave).
 At the same time, contacts with other Polynesian archipelagos were restricted to prevent external influences.
 Father Pierre Bataillon authored Wallis's first written code of laws (Tohi Fono o Uvea), adopted on June 20, 1870.
 The Marists sought to end power struggles among chiefs and stabilize the political situation while strictly controlling the population's moral conduct.